suryaturaga3142/oscilloscope_v1/README.md

 It allowed for faster and more versatile plotting.

 > [!NOTE]
-> I used the help of [perplexity](https://www.perplexity.ai/) as an AI tool for helping with scripting, troubleshooting and understanding the use of ```PySide6```. ```pyqtgraph``` and ```PySide6``` aren't easy to use, so make sure you understand them properly.
+> Use of AI: I used the help of [perplexity](https://www.perplexity.ai/) as an AI tool for helping with scripting, troubleshooting and understanding the use of ```PySide6```. ```pyqtgraph``` and ```PySide6``` aren't easy to use, so make sure you understand them properly.

 ## Development

 The goal was to add a good amount of functionality to the microcontroller as well as the python scripts.
 The data was be entirely collected, processed, and formatted in the controller.
 The scripts should be in charge of queueing the data and plotting it.
+I should add that this project is definitely more a scripting project than a microcontroller one, oriented towards understanding the libraries and developing a clean UI.

 I started out with optimizing ADC operation as much as possible.
 Given the necessity for high frequency conversion, the choice to use the DAC and ADC in DMA circular mode was fairly obvious.
 The circular buffers allowed constant running.
 To allow for reliable periodic measurements, they were configured to capture by a timer trigger event.
 I set the DAC buffer to a sine wave, so adjusting the timer was an easy way of adjusting the input signal frequency.
-I calibrated delays and configured a convenient method of sending data through UART.
+I calibrated delays and configured a convenient method of sending data through UART that also let me debug from terminal.

 > [!NOTE]
 > It looks like I just used a plain ol' ```printf``` in my code, but I didn't.
 If you look at my prototype definitions in [main.c](Core/Src/main.c), you'll see that I retargeted the output of ```fputc``` to use ```HAL_UART_Transmit```.
 It's a lot easier than using ```sprintf``` to format a string and send the string with HAL functions.